aditya1000/aditya.nagori.github.io/README.md

-Its my personal website hosting my cv, publications, & apps.
+Its a website hosting my cv, publications, & apps.